ibm-cloud-docs/databases-for-postgresql/dashboard-overview.md

 ### {{site.data.keyword.cloud_notm}} Databases API Reference

-For more documentation and the reference for using the {{site.data.keyword.cloud_notm}} Databases API, see the [reference page](https://pages.github.ibm.com/compose/apidocs/).
+For more information on using the {{site.data.keyword.cloud_notm}} Databases API, see the [API reference page](https://pages.github.ibm.com/compose/apidocs/).